xiduzo/portfolio_astro/src/content/portfolio/veilenext.md

 The current systems use UDP/multi-cast to broadcast messages to all active buyers.
 Although this technology is proven, there are some issues that require the system to send messages multiple times to ensure that all clients receive the correct data.
 To replace UDP messaging, any new technology must meet two requirements:<br/><br/>
 a) Ensure that all clients receive real-time updates<br/>
 b) Provide an average maximum latency of 90ms from anywhere in the world<br/><br/>
-After researching various technologies and their implementations, we determined that the <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-6.0" target="_blank">.NET implementation</a> was the most appropriate solution for our
+After researching various technologies and their implementations, we determined that the <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-6.0" target="_blank">.NET implementation</a> was the most appropriate solution for our needs.
 </span>

 _3. Continuous Integration / Continuous Delivery (CI/CD)_